194 Funny and Interesting Facts

 Please note that some of the 'facts' below have been proven false myths.
 An example is the duck's echo which does not echo (but proved that it does).

 RELATED: 5,000 Awesome Facts (About Everything!)
 (National Geographic Kids) now available in Amazon (or Amazon UK) in Hardcover - #1 Best Seller (4.9/5 star rating) in Children's Reference Books!
+It's by National Geographic, expect mostly verified and true facts!

 - It is impossible to lick your elbow (busted)